vickipediaxx/HTML-CSS-TEMP1/README.md

-# Yummy Cakes
+# Cake Shop Website

-This is a simple, responsive website template for a cake shop.
-It includes:
+This is a simple **HTML and CSS** template for a cake shop landing page.

-- A hero section with a call-to-action
-- Best selling products
-- About Us section
-- A gallery
-- Social media links
-- A mailing list signup form

-To use it:
+## Features

+- Clean and responsive layout
+- Hero section, best-selling items, about us, gallery, and social icons
+- Easy to customize!

+## Usage

-1. Download or clone the repository.
+1. Download or clone this repo.
-2. Open `index.html` in your browser.
+2. Open `index.html` in your browser to see the template.
-3. Replace the placeholder images and text with your own content.
-4. Customize the styles in `style.css` as needed.
+3. Replace text, images, and styles as needed in `index.html` and `style.css`.

+Have fun customizing your cake shop!✨